 Aiyagari and McGrattan (1998) and Challe and Ragot (2011) study the effect of an increase in government debt within models with incomplete markets.
 They consider a Neoclassical model in which agents face uninsurable income risk and can save against future income shocks but, crucially, have limited ability to borrow.
 Within this framework, a rise in public debt increases the stock of assets available to the private sector.
 This may effectively relax the liquidity constraints enhancing self-insurance possibilities.
 Our mechanism is different from theirs.
 First, our channel is based on a 'partial equilibrium' effect of government consumption while the increase in available funds relies heavily on a general equilibrium effect.
-Second, consistent with the data, and in contrast to their mechanism, our precautionary saving effect depends crucially on the composition of the changes in government expenditures.3

-Other studies focus on the heterogeneous effects of taxes and transfers across agents in the presence of liquidity constraints.
-These include Heathcote (2005) and, more recently, Oh and Reis (2012), Kaplan and Violante (2014), and Misra and Surico (2014).4 Unlike them,
+Second, consistently with the data, and in contrast to their mechanism, our precautionary saving effect depends crucially on the composition of the changes in government expenditures.3 Other studies focus on the heterogeneous effects of taxes and transfers across agents in the presence of liquidity constraints.
+These include Heathcote (2005) and, more recently, Oh and Reis (2012), Kaplan and Violante (2014), and Misra and Surico (2014).4 Unlike them, we first concentrate on government consumption which does not include any monetary transfers.
+Then, we focus on a specific channel generated by changes in government consumption.